By Jurgen Fischer, President Danfoss Cooling

 Low-GWP refrigerants are safe, but only if handled and regulated correctly, just like your gas stove at home.
 The training of cooling professionals should be prioritized to improve servicing and installation of refrigerants.

-The international agreements have been great in reducing cooling's impact on our climate, so we know we're heading in the right direction.
+The international agreements have been great in reducing the cooling impact on our climate, so we know we're heading in the right direction.
 But to make sustainable cooling a reality, we must not forget to educate and train the people who are putting these agreements into action.

 As an example, in developing countries, training is almost non-existent, which makes it more difficult to provide safe and reliable cooling.
 The lack of skills often leads to inefficient products, harmful leakage, and danger for the professionals installing cooling solutions.